 4CITIES is an international, interdisciplinary, two-year, full-time master degree program in Urban Studies.
-It offers a joint degree (MSc. in Urban Studies) from six partner universities in Brussels, Vienna, Copenhagen, and Madrid, and is taught entirely in English.
-Learn more about 4CITIES.
+For Classical Track students, it offers a joint degree (Master of Science in Urban Studies) from six partner universities in Brussels, Vienna, Copenhagen, and Madrid.
+For Research and Practice Track students, a double degree from Vrije Universiteit Brussel and the University of Vienna is offered.
+4CITIES is taught entirely in English.
 The program was awarded the Erasmus Mundus Master Course designation and has been funded accordingly since 2013.

-Prospective applicants with a degree from a field not included in the list above should contact us.
-Please explain how your degree has helped prepare you for 4CITIES and provide more information on the specific coursework you have undertaken.
-Students who have not completed their undergraduate degree at the time of applying but will do so before the enrolment deadline if admitted to 4CITIES are also eligible.
+Students who have not completed their undergraduate degree at the time of applying but will do so before the enrollment deadline if admitted to 4CITIES are also eligible.
 In such cases offers of admission are conditional, meaning that successful completion of an undergraduate degree must be demonstrated before the offer of admission can be finalized.
-If your official date of graduation is after the start of 4CITIES classes, please contact us.

 In order to be considered, your application must be completed in full, in accordance with all stated specifications, and submitted before the application deadline.

 Each year, 40 students are chosen by the 4CITIES academic board from approximately 600-800 qualified applicants.
 Successful applicants combine a stellar academic record and excellent recommendation letters with a strong statement of motivation that clearly expresses their perspective on urban studies and specific areas of interest and engagement.
 Because the first two criteria are assumed, it is the statement of motivation that is perhaps most critical.
 The final selection of applicants also aims for both geographic and academic diversity.